quicwg/base-drafts/draft-ietf-quic-transport.md

 STOP_SENDING SHOULD only be sent for a stream that has not been reset by the peer.
-STOP_SENDING is most useful for streams in the "Recv" or "Size Known" states.
+STOP_SENDING is most useful for streams in the "Recv" or "Size Known" state.

 An endpoint is expected to send another STOP_SENDING frame if a packet containing a previous STOP_SENDING is lost.
-However, once either all stream data or a RESET_STREAM frame has been received for the stream - that is, the stream is in any state other than "Recv" or "Size Known" - sending a STOP_SENDING frame is unnecessary.
+However, once either all stream data or a RESET_STREAM frame has been received for the stream -- that is, the stream is in any state other than "Recv" or "Size Known" -- sending a STOP_SENDING frame is unnecessary.

 An endpoint that wishes to terminate both directions of a bidirectional stream